nagalakven/bookmgr/docs/cli_user_guide.md

   *required.* A comma-separated list of book identifiers to add to the collection.
   Example: `--book-ids "12345, 67891"`

+**Flags:**
+  -h, --help    Show help for the add-books-to-collection command.

 #### Example Commands and Responses:

 ##### Example-1: Add Books to a Collection